matloc13/touring-interurban/README.md

 - add google geocoding, distanceMatrix, and geolocaton api
 - second object to hold relevant google response data
-  - location lat lang and distance matrix ; time to destination estimation.
+  - location lat lang and distance matrix for time to destination estimation.
 - user will be referenced in both models, user trip will ref matching google updatedAt
 - store google api geocoding response for start and end values